-- Always act impartially and avoid making judgements. - Encourage employees to come forward with any concerns without fear of reprisal or victimisation. - Provide follow-up support (where necessary) and check in with those involved to ensure they have accessed appropriate help and that their work environment remains safe. - Keep in mind that this role description and tips serve as a general framework.
+- Always act impartially and avoid making judgements. - Encourage workers to come forward with any concerns without fear of reprisal or victimisation. - Provide follow-up support (where necessary) and check in with those involved to ensure they have accessed appropriate help and that their work environment remains safe. - Keep in mind that this role description and tips serve as a general framework.
 It is important to consult specific organisational and public sector policies and legislation for detailed guidance.

-Contact officer interview tips
+SHCO interview tips

-The role includes The role does not include listening and empathising proving information on policy, complaints procedures and law informing of internal and external options helping them choose the best option for them providing information on other services or external agencies acting as a role model promoting workplace policies maintaining confidentiality and impartiality advising what course of action to take advocating, judging, representing people counselling investigating, resolving complaints reporting on specifics of cases acting as the 'conscience' at work Options for complainant When meeting with someone find a private place
+The role includes The role does not include listening and empathising proving information on policy, complaints procedures and law informing of internal and external options helping them choose the best option for them providing information on other services or external agencies acting as a role model promoting workplace policies maintaining confidentiality and impartiality advising what course of action to take advocating, judging, representing people counselling investigating, resolving complaints reporting on specifics of cases acting as the 'conscience' at work Options for complainant When meeting with someone do nothing talk to the alleged harasser request assistance from the organisation, HR or other, e.g. EAS, union rep, external helpline lodge a complaint with the organisation lodge a complaint outside the organisation find a private place set aside enough time use an interpreter if needed explain your role clearly at the start listen actively and carefully ask questions to clarify provide information on policies, the law, appropriate services & other agencies, if asked go through options (pros and cons) ask what the person thinks might resolve the issue let them decide on a suitable option follow up (only if necessary)